DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 Some modification effects require saving throws.
 When you use such an effect from this class, the DC equals your tech save DC.

 Your modified biochemist's pack comes equipped with a chemical distribution system, complete with three chemical mixtures: corrosive, invigorating, and noxious.
-As an action, you can activate your distributor and target a creature within 30 feet, with an<br> effect determined by the mixture.
+As an action, you can activate your distributor and target a creature within 30 feet, with an effect determined by the mixture.

 #### Corrosive Mixture
-Your distributor emits a burst of acid.<br> The target must make a Dexterity sav-<br>ing throw.
-On a failed save, a creature<br> takes 1d6 + your Intelligence modifier acid<br> damage.
-This mixture's damage increases by<br> 1d6 when you reach 5th level (2d6), 11th level<br> (3d6), and 17th level (4d6).
+Your distributor emits a burst of acid.
+The target must make a Dexterity saving throw.
+On a failed save, a creature takes 1d6 + your Intelligence modifier acid damage.
+This mixture's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).

 #### Invigorating Mixture
 Your distributor emits a bolt of kolto.
-The target<br> gains 1d6 + your Intelligence modifier temporary<br> hit points, which last until the end of your next<br> turn.
-The temporary hit points granted by this<br> mixture increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
+The target gains 1d6 + your Intelligence modifier temporary hit points, which last until the end of your next turn.
+The temporary hit points granted by this mixture increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).